 3. To educate the public about stammering

-Working with pro bono creative agencies to deliver easily understood messaging around the causes and responses to stammering.
+To deliver easily understood messaging around the causes and responses to stammering.
 To seize opportunities to showcase campaigns and the creative work of people who stammer.
-To use our channels to tell people's stories and share their experiences.

 4. To manage the BSA effectively and efficiently